dogtail9/ShortURL/README.md

 We will use IdentityServer4 to add Authentication and Authorization to the management portal and the management api.
 The users will be able to login to see the urls in the list and the admin user will be able to add and remove urls from the list.
-The management portal will authenticate against the management api.
+The management portal will authenticate against the management api on behalf of the user.

 Create an Identityserver4 project.